Skip to content

 How to Become a Game Warden in Oregon: 5 Steps

-The path to becoming a Oregon game warden follows five core steps:
+The path to becoming an Oregon game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + bachelor's preferred), and a clean background for Oregon.
+1. Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + bachelor's preferred, and a clean record are the entry bar in Oregon.

-3. Apply and pass the entrance exams — Oregon State Police administers a written exam, physical agility test, oral interview, and background investigation.
+3. Submit your application and clear the exam battery — The Oregon State Police, Fish and Wildlife Division stages a written test, physical agility assessment, oral board, and background investigation.

-4. Graduate from the academy — Complete the Oregon Department of Public Safety Standards and Training (DPSST) program.
+4. Earn your academy diploma — Finish the Oregon Department of Public Safety Standards and Training (DPSST) program.

 For the full nationwide walkthrough, see our how to become a game warden guide.